 stole borrowed her idea and turned this old jewelry box armoire into DIY craft storage in my basement!

-Poor me really needs more stuff to fill it up.
-I could easily hold 12 paint brushes there on the left. 🙂
+It can easily hold 12 paint brushes there on the left. 🙂

 The little compartments are perfect for storing nails and furniture tacks and stuff.
 I found myself wandering from place to place, looking for supplies to fill it up with!